 p.s: I missed out the last piece of the photo… the L.E.D lighting effect from this headset :sweat: Looks cool in bright/dark area.

 It has many great features for you to try out!
 Personally, I use the 8CH but ensure your audio is either 5.1 or 7.1 channel to feel the effects!
 If you stereo music, on those channels, it will sounds basically much louder but does not have the feel of the roominess/openess environment.

-Below are the summary of the headphone pros and cons based on my usage.
 Do try out the headphone first at some IT shops provides demo units.
 Ensure it fits on your head comfortably, else you might want to look for other gaming headset that suits you.
 Sound quality wise, it was quite impressive for both headphone and microphone.
 Take note that this uses a USB port instead of the regular audio jack.
 So you can’t use them on your mobile devices to listen music from it.
 I’m also a little puzzled when I mute the microphone, the L.E.D lights turned on on the microphone stick instead of the other way around.